 The New Year is from this moment forward!

-If you’re looking to set New Year’s goals or resolutions, we have another suggestion worth considering.
+If you’re setting New Year’s goals or resolutions, here’s another suggestion worth considering.

-No matter whether you’re reading this at or near January 1st, the good news is that a new year begins with each new day as a trailing year around the globe from that point in time.
-So there’s no need to ever wait to pile all of your “shoulds” onto January 1st!
+No matter whether you’re reading this at or near January 1st, or any other month, the good news is that a new year begins with each new day as a trailing year around the globe from that point in time.
+So there’s no need to ever wait to pile all of your “shoulds” into January 1st!

 At iCreateDaily, we’re all about a strong dose of daily doing blended with perpetual learner’s mind with a “question everything ” attitude.
 We’re all about doing what works best for you.
 AND… that whatever works best for you, may not be what works best for us or the next person, and vice versa.

-A part of self discovery is identifying the things you’re doing that are because you think you should… because society said so… or because of a date on the calendar.
-Or… if it’s because you really think it, believe it and have found it to work for you.
+A part of self discovery begins with that which compels you.
+Identify the things you’re doing that are because you think you should… because society said so… or because of a date on the calendar.
+Or… if it’s because you really think it, believe it and have found it to work for you… because it compels you from intrinsic motivation or as a haunting idea that never goes away.

-Now, with all the disclaimers out of the way, we’re sharing our thoughts and perspectives on New Year’s Goals over New Year’s Resolutions.
+Now, with all the disclaimers out of the way, we’re sharing our thoughts and perspectives on setting New Year’s goals over New Year’s resolutions.

 Everyone knows that more often than not, resolutions don’t last.